greggman/HappyFunTimes/docs/unity/gamepad.md

         m_gamepad.OnNameChange += ChangeName;
     }

+We look up the various components.
+We also create a `HFTInput` instance. `HFTInput` is an emulator for [the standard Unity `Input` class](http://docs.unity3d.com/ScriptReference/Input.html).
+Most places that you'd use `Input` you can use `m_hftInput` instead`.
+See Below.

-One thing to notice is that we have `static` `m_playerNumber` property.
+Another thing to notice is that we have `static` `m_playerNumber` property.
 Because it's static it is shared with all other BirdScript instances.
 We use that to help pick a color for each player.
 We could just pick at random but I've found far too often the colors come out too close.